๐ขMath as Worship: Discovering God in Numbers

 Biblical Integration by Math Topic

-- •Geometry: Teach: "Circles have NO beginning or end—like God's eternal nature (Psalm 90:2: 'From everlasting to everlasting, you are God').
-Triangles have 3 sides—like the Trinity (Father, Son, Holy Spirit).
+- โขGeometry: Teach: "Circles have NO beginning or end, like God's eternal nature (Psalm 90:2: 'From everlasting to everlasting, you are God').
+Triangles have 3 sides, a picture of the Trinity (Father, Son, Holy Spirit).
 Geometry points to GOD."

-- •Statistics/Probability: Teach: "Evolutionists say life arose by CHANCE.
+- โขStatistics/Probability: Teach: "Evolutionists say life arose by CHANCE.
 But probability math shows it's statistically IMPOSSIBLE (odds of proteins forming randomly = 1 in 10^164).
-Math PROVES design requires a Designer—God."
+Math points to the truth that design requires a Designer: God."

-Secular education teaches math as if it's self-existent—mathematical laws just "are."
+Secular education teaches math as if it's self-existent, as if mathematical laws just "are."
 That's false.
 Here's how to counter secular lies:

 Start every math lesson with prayer